Q2SAR: A Quantum Multiple Kernel Learning Approach for Drug Discovery: Conclusion

 \section{Conclusion}

-In this work, we successfully developed and benchmarked a complete pipeline for a $\mathtt{QSAR}$ classification task, demonstrating that a quantum-enhanced model can outperform a strong classical baseline.
-Our $\mathtt{QMKL-SVM}$ approach, which combines quantum and classical kernels, achieved a higher $\mathtt{AUC}$ score than a tuned Gradient Boosting model on the $\mathtt{DYRK1A}$ inhibitor dataset.
+In this work, we developed a complete $\mathtt{QSAR}$ pipeline demonstrating that a quantum-enhanced model can outperform a strong classical baseline.
+Our $\mathtt{QMKL-SVM}$ approach achieved a superior $\mathtt{AUC}$ score (0.875 vs. 0.804) on the $\mathtt{DYRK1A}$ inhibitor dataset, highlighting the potential of quantum feature spaces in drug discovery.
+The model's high recall, in particular, suggests its utility for hit-finding in early-stage discovery, where minimizing false negatives is paramount.

-The workflow, from $\mathtt{SMILES}$ conversion with $\mathtt{RDKit}$ to dimensionality reduction with $\mathtt{PCA}$ and finally to classification with a quantum-enhanced $\mathtt{SVM}$, represents a viable and powerful strategy for applying $\mathtt{QML}$ to drug discovery.
-The results indicate that by mapping data into quantum Hilbert spaces, we can unlock new predictive capabilities.
-As quantum hardware continues to mature, fully leveraging the power of these quantum kernel methods will become increasingly feasible, positioning $\mathtt{QMKL}$ as a valuable and impactful tool for the future of computational chemistry and pharmacology.

-It is important to highlight in this landscape that further investigations are required on how to represent and leverage descriptors in additional dimensions to enhance the robustness and predictive power of $\mathtt{QSAR}$ models.